reddykarthikeya1/RAG-Powered-Q-A-System/README.md

 * [PyPDF2](https://pypi.org/project/PyPDF2/)
 * [Pandas](https://pandas.pydata.org/)

-Enjoy your RAG-powered Q\&A system!
+Enjoy your RAG-powered Q&A system!
 If you use this project, please ⭐️ the repo and share your feedback.